top of page

 How to Immediately Manage Uncontrollable Stress

-This week has been crazy.
-There’s been so many people who have had ‘emergency stress’ situations.
+Has your week been crazy?
 It is a full moon but come on!
 While the full moon may impact our behavior, I tend to think it’s what we’ve set in motion, and then find ourselves resisting, that is causing us most of our stress.

 Yes, this is a true situation with one of my coaching clients, with some details left out (and mentioned here with permission).